Vince Holding Corp. (VNCE) CEO Brendan Hoffman on Q1 2020 Results - Earnings Call Transcript

 Dana Telsey

 Got it.
 And then on the gross margin, how much of an inventory reserve did you take?
 And on the SG&A buckets, how is occupancy?
 Occupancy, can it be renegotiated?
 Do you go to percentage rents, because what I'm hearing is exactly what you said.
 There's certainly a lot of opportunity for you to negotiate transactions with other space, if you wanted to take other space and negotiate some of your existing lease terms?
-Is there that opportunity and what other big buckets of SG&A do you see in addition to obviously the commentary on the inventory reserves for gross margin?
+Is there an opportunity and what other big buckets of SG&A do you see in addition to obviously the commentary on the inventory reserves for gross margin?

 Brendan Hoffman